codio-templates/processing-demo/.guides/content/User-Defined-Objects-c0bb.md

 //add class definitions above this line
 ```

-Adding an attribute is done with the assignment operator, `objectName.attribute = attributeValue`.
-Object attributes can be treated like any other variable.
+You can change the value of an attribute with the assignment operator, `objectName.attribute = attributeValue`.
+Notice that you always use `objectName.attribute` to reference an attribute.
+This is called dot notation.
+Once an attribute has a value, you can treat it like any other variable.
 Add the following code to the `main` method.
+You are assigning values to the attributes `fistName` and `lastName`, and then printing these values.

 ```java
     //add code below this line